Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Testing the method

 For each of our sample objects, we produce a convolved density map using the difference-of-Gaussians kernel and the procedure as described in \autoref{sec:convolution}.
 Within each map, we locate peaks within $5\sigma_{\textrm{in}}$ (225 arcsec) of the object's coordinates given in the sample and calculate SNR$_{\textrm{eff}}$ for each of these peaks using the same method discussed in \autoref{sec:SNR}.
 If the SNR$_{\textrm{eff}}$ around the peak closest to the object is above some designated threshold (which we initially define to be 5), then the object is considered to be recovered with high significance.

 \autoref{fig:snr_erad} shows a plot of the calculated SNR$_{\textrm{eff}}$ against estimated Einstein radius, $\theta_{E}$, for our 125 sample objects.
 It should be noted that the $\theta_{E}$ values for objects in the \citet{CarrascoClusterSample} sample are taken directly from their catalogue and are only estimates found, as they describe in their paper, by finding the average distance between the bright arc (or candidate arc in the unconfirmed cases) and the object's centre.
 We use $\theta_{E}$ as a proxy for the lensing cross-section (and equivalently, mass) of each object as is commonplace in many lens models.
-Objects with small $\theta_{E}$ tend to produce smaller SNR$_{\textrm{eff}}$, making up the majority of non-recovered objects with SNR$_{\textrm{eff}}$ $<5$, however above $\theta_E\sim5\arcsec$, there is no obvious correlation between larger $\theta_E$ objects producing larger SNR$_{\textrm{eff}}$.
-This is more obviously seen in \autoref{fig:recov_frac_histogram}, which shows the fraction of objects recovered in bins of $\theta_E$.
+Objects with small $\theta_{E}$ tend to produce smaller SNR$_{\textrm{eff}}$, making up the majority of non-recovered objects with SNR$_{\textrm{eff}}$ $<5$. { In addition, above $\theta_E\sim5\arcsec$, there is a slight correlation between Einstein radius and SNR$_{\textrm{eff}}$, with the data in \autoref{fig:snr_erad} showing a Spearman correlation coefficient of $r_S = 0.504$, indicating clusters with larger Einstein radii generally produce slightly higher SNR$_{\textrm{eff}}$.
+As there is inherent scatter in the Einstein radii for clusters of a given mass or richness in both the \citeauthor{Smith18lensGWsearch} and \citeauthor{CarrascoClusterSample} samples, we would not expect a perfect correlation between the two variables.} These results are further highlighted by \autoref{fig:recov_frac_histogram}, which shows the fraction of objects recovered in bins of $\theta_E$.
 The recovery fraction drops significantly for $\theta_E<5\arcsec$, due to the inclusion of single galaxy and small group lenses within the \citeauthor{CarrascoClusterSample} sample, but is much higher (>80 per cent recovery) above this.
 Given that SNR$_{\textrm{eff}}$=5 is fairly arbitrary, since SNR$_{\textrm{eff}}$ is only an estimator for an object's overdensity, we can vary the cut to see the effect on recovery.
 A cut at SNR$_{\textrm{eff}}$=3 increases the recovery rate at low Einstein radii fairly significantly, and allows the remainder of the larger radius objects to be recovered, giving 100 per cent recovery for $\theta_E>10\arcsec$.
 However decreasing the SNR$_{\textrm{eff}}$ threshold will increase the proportion of false positives in a blind search, as we explore in the next section, so this must be done with caution.

 The drop in recovery fraction for the $\theta_E<5\arcsec$ objects is unsurprising, as some of these objects are single galaxy lenses or small galaxy groups, which will naturally be either impossible or very difficult to detect by any method sensitive to number density.
 It is also interesting to note that \autoref{fig:snr_erad} suggests the redshift of the object does not appear to have a major impact on whether the object is recovered or not.
 There are objects with a wide range of redshifts both above and below SNR$_{\textrm{eff}}=5$ -- although the impact on SNR$_{\textrm{eff}}$ due to redshift at the upper end of the range ($z\gtrsim0.8$) is not well tested due to the scarcity of these objects.